 Kyushu National Museum (九州国立博物館)

-Before returning to Fukuoka, I decided to have a late lunch at an Ichiran Ramen branch.
+Before returning to downtown Fukuoka, I decided to have a late lunch at an Ichiran Ramen branch.
 The bowl I ordered was named “academic success.”
-My school days are long over, but I guess in one way or another, all of us are students of life.
+My school days may be long over but I guess one way or another, all of us could be considered students of life.

 The sun was setting by the time I returned to Tenjin Station.
 Fatigue was also steadily kicking in.
 After some aimless moseying around the shops of Tenjin, I got on the subway once more and slowly headed for Nakasu-Kawabata Station.
 My destination this time was the Nakasu (中州) district.

-As a huge fan of this popular gangland series by Sega, nothing thrilled me more than to stand at the very spots that inspired the landmarks in the game.
-I am pleased to share I had several euphoric moments during my hour there.
+As a huge fan of this popular gangland game series, nothing thrilled me more than to stand at the very spots that inspired the landmarks in the game.
+I am pleased to share that I had several euphoric moments during my hour there.
 On the other hand, passers-by there and then might have found my demeanor rather weird.

 Night Time: Christmas Village at Hakata Station

 I was worn out by the time I returned to Hakata Station at 8.30 pm, but I had one more Fukuoka attraction to cover for this day trip!

 While enjoying my Ekiben breakfast in the morning, I noticed signs announcing a Christmas market happening beside the station every evening till the year-end.
 With dazzling light art installations, a variety of festive stalls, and even live performances, this celebration was thus the perfect end to my long day.

 I returned to my hotel at 10 pm.
 Exhausted but deeply satisfied with my explorations in this beautiful southern Japanese metropolis.

 © 2019 Ced Yong